 - 1. Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - 2.
 Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - 3.
-Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - 4.
+Hoods, hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - 4.
 Properly fitting clothing is to be worn.
-Oversized, extremely baggy clothing or improperly fitted clothing is not allowed.
+Midriff, Oversized, extremely baggy clothing or improperly fitted clothing is not allowed.
 Pants and shorts must be worn at the waistline; "sagging" is prohibited. - 5.
 Spiked apparel, accessories or chains shall not be worn. - 6.
 Earbuds are prohibited during the school day, unless given permission by the teacher and/or principal. - 7.
 The length of shorts or skirts must be appropriate for the school environment. - 8.
 Appropriate footwear must be worn at all times. - 9.
+Blankets, stuffed animals, and toys are prohibited - 10.
 If there is any doubt about dress and appearance, the building principal will make the final decision.